Contest Support provided by UT Tyler School of Education & Psychology

 Each school or group may register up to two teams of six members - equally divided between 4th and 5th grades and between boys and girls.
 All students take the preliminary written test in the morning of the contest.
 The test determines the Top 10 Teams for the Final round and the high scoring individual awards.

 The Final round occurs in the afternoon and is open to other schools and family members to watch.
-The 4 team members with the highest scores from the top 10 schools work through a series of short and long problems.
-Many are above grade level for the students and some require the use of manipulatives and creative problem-solving to complete.
+The 4 team members with the highest scores from the top 10 schools work through problems for that round as a team.

 Sample problems are available to assist in coaching the teams.
 These problems are samples of the types of problems that may be encountered in the written test.
 Problems in the Final round may be similar to some of these, but some will use logic skills, charts, and various manipulatives which will be supplied for the students' use.